 An early Zagros hunter and his band.
 Visualised for me by Gemini AI.
 My great grandfather?

-A tale of the long journey from the last Ice Age to the present day, of my paternal lineage as determined by yDNA research, archaeology, history, linguistics, reasoning and to be honest, a lot of conjecture.
-This is the tale of just one ancestral lineage of an East Anglian.
-There will be many, many more, but they will be lost in the quagmire of genetic recombination.
-Our ancestry is far less localised than conventionally thought.You may have a similar story in your own DNA, but I was lucky enough that this one fell down a particular lineage with a steady genetic marker.
+This is the tale of a long journey from the last Ice Age to the present day—a history of my paternal lineage as determined by Y-DNA research, archaeology, linguistics, and, to be honest, a fair amount of conjecture.
+While this is the story of just one ancestral line of an East Anglian, it represents a single thread in a vast tapestry.
+There are thousands more ancestors in my past, but their specific stories are lost in the quagmire of genetic recombination.
+Our ancestry is far less localized than we conventionally think; you likely have a similarly epic story hidden in your own cells.
+I was simply lucky enough that this one followed a steady genetic marker down through the millennia.

-I'm an English chappie, of an East Anglian family.
-But a DNA test declared this:
+I am an English "chappie" from an East Anglian family.
+However, a DNA test revealed a far more exotic signature:

 The Aurignacians were not the first Europeans.
 With the previous post on the Apidima 1 skull fragment from Greece, dated to circa 210,000 years ago, I established that humans with modern Homo sapiens features may well have been wandering in and out of parts of Europe for a very long time.
 Neither was Apidima 1 the first European.
 Earlier humans, including Neanderthals had been around Europe for a very long time.
 Before them, earlier hominins, such as Homo heidelgergensis; and Homo antecessor who left artefacts and footprints on a Norfolk beach, some 800,000 to 900,000 years ago.
 Recently, stone tools found in Ukraine during the 1970s have been dated to 1.4 millions years of age, and may be associated with an Homo erectus type hominin.